Intro to Memo Readership Value (MRV)

 Ad Value Equivalency (AVE) vs Memo Readership Value (MRV)

 In the past, the PR industry relied on AVE to demonstrate ROI.
 AVE equates earned media coverage with the cost of buying similar media space through advertising.
 This worked relatively well in the print era where you measured ads in terms of space on a page.
-As media shifted towards digital, AVE failed to keep up.
-In the digital age, comparing media coverage to display ad prices creates an inaccurate and often over bloated view of the value of an article.
-What would it cost to place an ad in that publication?
-That’s AVE.
+In the digital age, comparing media coverage to display ad prices creates a wildly inaccurate view of the value of an article.

 Here’s the issue.
 If someone clicks on an article, it’s likely getting more attention than a rectangular ad in a publication.
 We’ve been calculating AVE all wrong.
 The article isn’t the host.
 The article is like the landing page.